If you're moving or dissatisfied with your current internet service provider, then you're probably on the lookout for a new internet service provider.

 Verizon FiOS internet brings you incredibly fast speeds via an optic fiber.
 The slower-tiered speeds, while by no means slow, are far more affordable than the speedier options available.

-So if you opt for the 300/35 Mbps option, you will be paying $114.95, excluding taxes and other service fees.
-With the free modem, you are saving more money, so if you're aiming for faster download speeds at lower prices - unless you're concerned about the upload speeds - then you should consider Optimum Cable.
-That being said, you'll receive a better bargain with Verizon FiOS if you opt for anything lower than the 200 Mbps download tier.
+So if you opt for the 300/35 Mbps option, you will be paying $59.99 for the first year, excluding taxes and other service fees.
+With the free smart router, you are saving more money, so if you're aiming for faster download speeds at lower prices - unless you're concerned about the upload speeds - then you should consider Optimum Cable.

 Price and value are strong influences on deciding whether to join Verizon FiOS or Optimum cable, but there are other factors to consider, such as the customer service score and the speeds you'll truly receive compared to what is advertised.